Print and PDF Options

 The Core Executive in Canada

-An examination of how public policy originates, and how its development is managed within the executive branch, with particular emphasis on the Cabinet process and the relationship between political actors and the public service.
+A critical examination of the main institutions and personnel that shape public policy within the executive branch, with particular emphasis on the Cabinet process and the relationship between political actors and the public service.

 Includes: Experiential Learning Activity